CharanKasala/Producer_Consumer_Application/README.md

 ---

-## Features
+## Key Features

 - Encodes and decodes data with parity bit and framing.
 - Converts lowercase letters to uppercase.
-- Simulates transmission errors.
 - Modular and layered design.
+It has distinct physical, data link, and application layers
 - Uses pipes for interprocess communication.